balena-io/docs/pages/reference/OS/extended-support-release.md

 **Note:** This feature is only available on \[Production and Enterprise plans]\[billing].

-The \{{ $names.os.lower \}} Extended Support Release (ESR) process allows fleet owners to update to a new ESR version on their devices at most twice a year to ensure they are on a supported version.
+The balenaOS Extended Support Release (ESR) process allows fleet owners to update to a new ESR version on their devices at most twice a year to ensure they are on a supported version.
 New ESR versions are released on a three-month schedule, and as such, fleet owners know in advance when releases will be available and when they need to upgrade.

 Each ESR release is supported for nine months from the time of release.
 A supported ESR version implies that high-risk security vulnerabilities and critical bug fixes will be backported to that version, and are guaranteed not to break the interface.
 Backports of any functional enhancements are not in scope.